Connect Cribl Search to Cribl Lake

 You can query your Lake Datasets just like any other Search Datasets.
 See Searching Cribl Lake for some query examples.

-Searching a Lake Dataset that’s assigned to a Lakehouse is significantly faster, as long as the query’s time range falls within the Lakehouse retention period.
+Searching a Lake Dataset that’s linked to a Lakehouse is significantly faster, as long as your query’s time range falls within the configured Lakehouse retention period.

 To create a new Lakehouse, see the Cribl Lake docs: Add a New Lakehouse.

-Find Out if a Dataset is Assigned to a Lakehouse
+Find Out if a Dataset is Linked to a Lakehouse

-To see if a Dataset you’re about to search is assigned to a Lakehouse or not, look for the
+To see if a Dataset you’re about to search is linked to a Lakehouse or not, look for the

 icon.
 For example, look at the list of available datasets in your Search